thedrummeraki/mangadex/README.md

 docker build -t mangadex .
 ```

-Then run the ruby console with the gem loaded
+Then run the ruby console with the gem loaded:

 ```
 docker run --rm -it mangadex:latest